Medieval Baton Weapons

 “Medieval Batons were swords that were made out of wood or whalebone that were used to learn fighting skills in training drills and were used at medieval tournaments.”

-The number of blows one fighter inflicted on other fighter was counted during baton contests with the winning baton fighter scoring the most points or hits, alternatively a baton contest could be ended with one fighter being exhausted and surrendering as they could no longer fight.
+The number of blows one fighter inflicted on another fighter was counted during baton contests with the winning baton fighter scoring the most points or hits, alternatively, a baton contest could be ended with one fighter being exhausted and surrendering as they could no longer fight.

-Baton served a great purpose to train armies to fight for King’s and nobleman in the Feudal system without them being injured during aggressive training fights; the use of the Batons made of wood or whalebone enabled them to have realistic fights that improved their fighting techniques and also their strength and stamina.
+Baton served a great purpose to train armies to fight for King and noblemen in the Feudal system without them being injured during aggressive training fights; the use of the Batons made of wood or whalebone enabled them to have realistic fights that improved their fighting techniques and also their strength and stamina.
 Training using these wooden batons usually took place on a daily basis.